jpaguerre/ThRend/README.md

 This file contains the definition of the infrared properties of the materials.
 Each material is associated with a different color in the UCD file.
 The idea here is to have the elements grouped by color (e.g. Cast3m colors), where each color has its own material properties.
 The tag *name* indicates the name of the created material, while the tag *UCD_id* indicates the associated id in the geometry file.

 The tag *normal_emissivity* indicates the emissivity value at normal direction &epsilon;<sub>n</sub>.
-This value is used to generate a directional emissivity curve following Schlick approximation [2]:
+This value is used to generate a directional emissivity curve following Schlick's approximation [2]:

 &epsilon; (&theta;) =  &epsilon;<sub>n</sub>) - &epsilon;<sub>n</sub>(1 - cos(&theta;)<sup>5</sup>